Country Information

 • Boxing Day

-Employers need just cause to dismiss an employee, which can include employee misconduct, poor performance or economic reasons.
-Notice of termination generally is required except for in a limited set of circumstances.
+Employers in Antigua & Barbuda need just cause to dismiss an employee, which can include employee misconduct, poor performance or economic reasons.
+Notice of termination generally is required except in a limited set of circumstances.
 The notice period is one month.
 Employees receive one day of severance per month of service after they have 12 months of service.

 We understand that local laws and regulations change and sourcing an accurate reference guide is not easy.
 Our data is researched and verified by our team of local international Employment Attorneys, HR and Benefit Professionals and Tax Accountants through our Atlas team and consultants, to ensure information up-to-date and accurate.